 Studies also show that more successful athletes use positive thinking and positive imagery to visualize success more than less successful athletes (Hardy, et al., 2001; Porter, 2003; Weinberg & Gould, 1999).

 In addition, athletes and coaches, especially at the Olympic level, have expressed that concentration/attention, relaxation, self-talk, mental imagery, and team cohesion as important psychological skills and methods of an athlete (Weinberg & Gould, 1999).

 The Psychological Skills Training Program

-Once an athlete's psychological skills weaknesses and strengths are assessed and identified, either though an interview or a series of PST questionnaires (See examples of various PST Questionnaires), a PST training program, based upon the athlete's goals and needs, can be put together for the athlete.
+Once an athlete's psychological skills weaknesses and strengths are assessed and identified, either though an interview or a series of PST questionnaires, a PST training program, based upon the athlete's goals and needs, can be put together for the athlete.

 Because each athlete has different needs, due to their sporting needs (technical, tactical, and physical), their psychological skill development, their orientations and experience, every PST program must be individualized to fit that athlete.

 Thus, every PST program is different, and only needs to include the PST methods required to meet the athlete's PST requirements - i.e. develop and maintain their strengths, and enhance their weaknesses (Hodge, 2007; Weinberg & Gould, 1999).